Writing an Effective Thesis for Student Discussions

 Before starting, be aware that Kialo discussions can either be single-thesis or multi-thesis (see: Multi- vs. Single-Thesis Discussions).

-Tip: When first trying out Kialo Edu, we recommend starting with a single-thesis discussion.
+When first trying out Kialo Edu, we recommend starting with a single-thesis discussion.
 Multi-thesis discussions can quickly become complicated for students not familiar with Kialo.

 Next, consider the scope of the discussion that you want your students to have.
 Big, sweeping questions usually lead to larger and more complex discussions.
 A thesis that’s too narrow and specific may not give students anything to say beyond a few shallow points.
-For a quick, fun debate in the classroom, you want to find the sweet spot between those extremes – enough space for students to explore ideas without getting overwhelmed by options.
+For a quick, fun discussion in the classroom, you want to find the sweet spot between those extremes — enough space for students to explore ideas without getting overwhelmed by options.

 A discussion thesis should be expressed in a way that effectively communicates the intended discussion to students.
 If the thesis is ambiguous, students may be confused about what they’re supposed to be discussing.
-You can use the background information box (see: Adding Background Info) to clarify any ideas, terms, or information you anticipate may confuse students.
+You can use the background information box (see Adding Background Info) to clarify any ideas, terms, or information you anticipate may confuse students.